isomerpages/mlaw-acd/news/ongoing-events/_posts/2020-07-21-compliance-training.md

 ---
-title: 'Compliance Training For Registered Dealer'
+title: 'Sign Up For Compliance Training (Conducted Online)'
 date: 2021-02-01T00:00:00.000Z
 permalink: /news/upcoming-events/Compliance-Training/

 ---

-The Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") of the Ministry of Law will be organising a compliance training, focusing on transaction-based requirements, for the registered dealers in the Precious Stones and Precious Metals Dealers sector.
+The Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") of the Ministry of Law will be organising a Compliance Training for Precious Stones and Precious Metals Dealers ("**PSMD**") sector.
+The Compliance Training is now only available online in English.
+We will launch the Mandarin sessions at a later date.
+If you are unable to attend the current available dates, you may sign up for future datses as MinLaw will be running the Compliance Training till end of 2021.

-The compliance training aims to enable the **compliance officer and customer-facing staff** of registered dealers to:
+The Compliance Training aims to enable your customer-facing staff and compliance officer to fulfill the transaction-based requirements with knowledge on when and how to perform customer due diligence (“**CDD**”) and enhanced customer due diligence (“**ECDD**”) and when and how to file cash transaction report (“**CTR**”) and suspicious transaction report (“**STR**”).

-a.
-Understand the transaction-based and other regulatory requirements; <br>
+**Training objectives:**:

-b.
-Understand their roles and responsibilities on anti-money laundering/countering the financing of terrorism (“**AML/CFT**”) compliance;<br>
+-   Be aware of the importance of Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) in the precious stones and precious metals dealers (“**PSMD**”) sector
-c.
-Be aware of the money laundering (“**ML**”) and terrorism financing (“**TF**”) risks associated with customers and transactions, and understand the AML/CFT measures in place; <br>
+-   Understand and describe your roles and responsibilities on AML/CFT compliance
-d.
-Interpret and identify red flag indicators, and how to deal with red flags; and <br>
+-   Identify and deal with red flag indicators
-e.
-Carry out the AML/CFT measures in compliance with the PSPM Act and PMLTF Regulations.
+-   Carry out the AML/CFT measures when transacting with customers

 Please click [here](https://form.gov.sg/#!/5f0fc0c3fefd4e00119dc724){:target="_blank"} to sign up for the compliance training.